 Floors including sub-floors

-Repair category 1
+Repair category 3

-Notes No significant defects evident.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings
+Hidden floor timbers in contact with damp walls may be affected by decay/rot.
+See Dampness, Rot & Infestation section above.

-Repair category 1
+Sections of flooring are creaky.

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Internal joinery and kitchen fittings Repair category 2 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
+There is wear and tear to internal joinery finishes in places.
+Fitted kitchen units are dated.
+An incoming occupier can upgrade/replace to their own personal taste.

 Chimney breasts and fireplaces

 Repair category 1

-Notes A multi fuel stove has been installed within the living room.
-It is assumed that the installation complies with the Building Standards.
-Flues should ideally be swept and tested on an annual basis.
+Notes Flues should ideally be swept and tested on an annual basis.